simplysh/ifenv/README.md

 # ifenv
 `ifenv` is a tiny preprocessor for JavaScript loosely modelled after C. It can be used on its own or as a webpack loader.
-Its main purpose is to remove content from soruce files based on environment variables.
+Its main purpose is to remove content from source files based on environment variables.

 ## directives
 ### \#ifenv